Business Analyst in Anchorage, AK

 Your current position isn’t providing the kind of challenge and intellectual stimulation you felt when you first started.
 You might not be called a “Business Analyst” by title, but that’s what you’ve done—reviewed systems, suggested improvements, and helped your IT department make an impact in the business.
 Now you’re ready to do it for others… and that’s why we should talk.
 It’s time to throw your hat in the ring and see what you’re capable of!

 Resource Data is a GIS and software development consulting company working on projects in a variety of industries.
 Our Business Analysts work directly with clients, adding value by helping our development teams be more effective and successful.
+A career here as a Business Analyst probably looks a bit different than it does in other businesses.
+Let’s take a look at what it might be like.

 In the first 30 days…